CSharperMantle/creq/README.md

 [![Build Status](https://travis-ci.com/CSharperMantle/creq.svg?branch=master)](https://travis-ci.com/CSharperMantle/creq)

-C REQuest/response generator: An elegant way to generate HTTP/1.x messages in C
+creq: An elegant way to generate HTTP/1.x messages in C

+## Introduction

+[creq](https://github.com/CSharperMantle/creq) is a library which allows you to create HTTP/1.x message strings at your own wishes.
+It provides easy-to-use Object-like APIs.
+With high performance and adjustable memory usage, it can be used in low-profile MCUs, such as Arduino(AVR) and ESP-series.

-## License
+## License: GNU GPLv3

 Copyright (C) 2020 CSharperMantle

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by